cheat-sheets/game-theory-cheat-sheet/README.md

 players' strategies and payoffs, but, they have beliefs with known probabilities.
 It can be modeled as a normal form game with the difference that each player has multiple types with known probabilities (called a common prior beliefs).

-**Bayesian Nash Equilibrium** - a set of strategies, one for each type of player, such that no type has incentive to change his or her strategy given the beliefs about the types and what the  other types are doing.
+**Bayes-Nash Equilibrium** (Bayesian Nash Equilibrium) - a set of strategies, one for each type of player, such that no type has incentive to change his or her strategy given the beliefs about the types and what the  other types are doing.

 ---